 The ability to classify fluid flows is the first step in understanding flows and developing mathematical models to solve for such fluid flows.
 Classifications of fluid flows include fully laminar or turbulent flow and/or steady or unsteady flow.
-The solution of laminar flows is relatively straightforward when compared to turbulent flows and can be solved by using deterministic mathematical models.
-However, including the dimension of time into the solution of fluid flows makes analyzing such unsteady flows commensurately more difficult.
+The solution of laminar flows is relatively straightforward compared to turbulent flows and can be solved using deterministic mathematical models.
+However, including the dimension of time in the solution of fluid flows makes analyzing such unsteady flows commensurately more difficult.

 - Consider the aerodynamic flow of a car on the highway.
 Is the flow over the car going to be steady or unsteady?
 Laminar or turbulent?
 Might the nature of the flow depend on speed?
 Explain.

 - A fighter airplane is performing acrobatic maneuvers.
 Will the flow over the wing be steady or unsteady?
 Laminar or turbulent?